TakiraMcCoy/ticket-lifecycle/README.md

 Step 1:
-Browse End Users osTicket URL:http://localhost/osTicket/ to access "Support Ticket System"
+Browse End Users osTicket URL:http://localhost/osTicket/ to access "Support Ticket System".

-Click "Open a New Ticket" and create a ticket
+Click "Open a New Ticket" and create a ticket.